What We Do | Regions We Serve

 Significant research suggests that providing a meal during the school day both improves attendance and increases health and well-being for students.
 Many parents are incentivized to send their children to school in part because it defrays the cost of feeding their children.
 Junk food is highly prevalent in Senegal, resulting in malnutrition, even for those with resources.
 By providing a school-sanctioned and approved healthy meal, we can reduce malnutrition.
 MAP supports multiple annual meal programs for preschool students that attend MAP’s schools throughout the Mbour and the Saly regions of Senegal.

-This year, MAP extended its orphan care program to include Maison Sourire d’Enfants, an orphanage located in the small village of Mbodiene, Senegal.
+MAP extended its orphan care program to include Maison Sourire d’Enfants, an orphanage located in the small village of Mbodiene, Senegal.
 Without the support of a national social security program and few resources to support its rural 5000-person population, Mbodiene has extremely limited access to healthcare and childcare.

 Many mothers give birth at home without a doctor present and don’t survive childbirth, even if their children do.
 These children often become wards of the State government, which designates a capable guardian for the child.
 For children without any immediate family members able to care for them, an orphanage is their only option.